Islais Creek Bridge Replacement Project

 Project Description

-This project would result in the replacement of the existing drawbridge with a fixed-span bridge, meaning large ships would no longer be able to access the Islais Creek channel west of the bridge.
-The new bridge would accommodate a center 26-foot-wide dedicated light-rail transit (light rail) track, two 11-foot travel lanes in each direction, a 12-foot-wide shared pedestrian/bicycle path on the eastern side of the bridge, and a 16-foot-wide shared pedestrian/bicycle path on the western side of the bridge.
-Construction is estimated to be approximately 24 months and would begin no sooner than Fall 2026.
-Throughout a majority of the construction period, there would be no access for vehicles, Muni service on the T-Third Street light rail line, or pedestrians to the bridge or Third Street between Marin Street to the north and Cargo Way to the south.
-Vehicles would be detoured around the construction area to other routes.
-T-Third Street passengers would use bus shuttles instead of light rail service south of Islais Creek Bridge.
-Riders on the 15 Bayview Hunters Point Express and 91 Third Street/19th Avenue OWL buses would be detoured around the project site.
-Details about the bus substitution and detour routes are currently under development with the SFMTA.
+The City and County of San Francisco is proposing to replace the existing Islais Creek Bridge along Third Street in San Francisco’s Bayview neighborhood.
+Construction of the proposed project would result in the replacement of the existing drawbridge with a fixed bridge and large ships would no longer be able access the Islais Creek channel west of the new bridge.
+The new bridge would accommodate a center 24-foot-wide dedicated light-rail transit (light rail) tracks, two 11-foot travel lanes in each direction, a 12-foot-wide shared pedestrian/bicycle path on the eastern side of the bridge, and a 17-foot-wide shared pedestrian/bicycle path on the western side of the bridge.
+Construction is estimated to be approximately 24 months and is projected to start in January 2027.
+Throughout the construction duration, there would be no access for vehicles, the T-Third Street light rail service, or pedestrians to the bridge or Third Street between Marin Street to the north and Cargo Way to the south.
+Vehicles would be detoured around the site to other arterials.
+T-Third Street passengers would use bus shuttles in lieu of light rail service south of Islais Creek Bridge and the 15 Bayview Hunters Point Express and 91 Third Street/19th Avenue OWL buses would be detoured around the project site.

 This website will be periodically updated to reflect updates about the project design, the environmental process, and to share more details about the detours and transit plans as the project gets closer to construction.